 Dr. Petit announced that Dr. Shondell James is transitioning from Promise Academy after 18 years of service.
 He thanked Dr. James for her deep commitment to our scholars.

-Principal Dr. Joseph Cordero reported the Elementary School's attendance was 90% for May.
+Principal Dr. Shondell James reported the Elementary School's attendance was 86% for May.

-The Elementary School completed grading for scholars' Independent Reading Levels (IRLs) and administrative duties for the New York State Science Exams.
+In May, the Elementary School prepared scholars for the New York State (NYS) Science Exams.